CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 				  has .wav files).
 Click "Start Music Player" to load the files.
 Use the other buttons to navigate the song list and play the sound.

+Alyssa LeJeune - worked on animatedGraph.py and got it to run by itself by generating random numbers.

 ====Next Steps====